cremerlab/useless_expression/code/processing/growth_rates/2021-09-02_r1_SingleKO_proline/README.md

 ---
 status: >
-    Accepted
+    Rejected
 description : >
-    Accepted with some revisions.
+    Data looks ok but is should not be kept as protocol for reaching steady state with the precultures is still not optimized.
 The sample for ∆nmp was dropped as the variation in the technical replicats was large.
 Sample of ∆glt was manually truncated by time to appropriately identify the exponential regime.
     Sample of ∆pot did not grow.